KostasM4/Deep-Learning/README.md

-In this project:
-explore why image classification is a hard task observe the limitations of traditional machine learning models for image classification train, test, and improve a few different deep neural networks for image classification
+In this project, we explore why image classification is a hard task, observe the limitations of traditional machine learning models for image classification as well as train, test, and improve a few different deep neural networks for image classification